SEESolutions-it/DpdlEngine/README.md

 ## What is the DpdlClient console application?

-The DpdlClient console application included in the DpdlEngine Demo release is a small application that exposes some functionalities of Dpdl via a simple command line console.
+The DpdlClient console application included in the DpdlEngine lite release is a small application that exposes some functionalities of Dpdl via a simple command line console.
 Dpdl scripting code can be executed and DpdlPacket handled.
 The same functionalities can be accessed via the java or Dpdl scripting API.